-As the cost of installing solar photovoltaic (PV) systems falls, communities across Alberta are looking to "go solar" for the benefit of community members - residents, businesses, non-profits and public institutions.
+As the cost of installing solar photovoltaic (PV) systems falls, many municipalities across Alberta are looking to "go solar" for the benefit of municipal residents, businesses, non-profits, and public institutions.

-This document will help municipalities to install solar by providing them with the technical understanding and information needed to make informed decisions regarding solar PV and its development in their communities.
-It describes the current state of solar PV technology, its benefits to all electricity users and communities, how it integrates into Alberta's electricity system, and what you can expect to pay in Alberta for various types and sizes of systems.
+This document will help municipalities who are looking to install solar by providing them with the technical understanding and information needed to make informed decisions regarding solar PV and its development in their communities.
+It describes the current state of solar PV technology, its benefits to all electricity users and municipalities, how it integrates into Alberta's electricity system, and what you can expect to pay in Alberta for various types and sizes of systems.